 Instagram/C U S H L A

-A razor shag haircut simply means giving your hairstyle an edgy vibe.
+A razor-shag haircut simply means giving your hairstyle an edgy vibe with a feather razor.
 There’s no reason long curly hair with a shaggy top half and thick bangs can’t look both beautiful and punk when styled with a leather jacket.

 Instagram/Leigh Travers

-If you have a round or curvy face and are trying to distract from it, a shaggy hairstyle is the way to go.
+This cut is good for those with an oval and oblong face as the wavy layers will add width to the sides of the face.
 When you tease curly or wavy layers and add in soft fringe, the look shows the world how eclectic you can be.

 8. Fluffy Curly Shag